Operation Lam Son 719: On to Tchepone

 On 6 March, 276 UH-1 helicopters protected by AH-1 Cobra gunships and fighter aircraft, lifted the 2nd and 3rd Battalions of the 2nd Regiment from Khe Sanh to Tchepone – the largest helicopter assault of the Vietnam War.
 Only one helicopter was downed by anti-aircraft fire as the troops combat assaulted into LZ Hope (16.69°N 106.257°E), 4 km northeast of Tchepone.
 By 13:43 both the 2nd and 3rd Battalions and the 2nd Regiment tactical command post had been landed at LZ Hope.
 Searching the area the Regiment found the bodies of 102 PAVN killed by B-52 strikes and captured five 12.7mm machine guns and one anti-aircraft gun.
 Moving further south towards Tchepone the 3rd Battalion found 1,000 tons of rice, 31 dead PAVN and numerous weapons.
 The 2nd Battalion found an area which had been hit by B-52s with nearly 100 PAVN dead and numerous destroyed weapons.
-On the afternoon of 6 March 22 122mm rockets hit Khe Sanh Combat base killing two U.S. soldiers.
+On the afternoon of 6 March 22 122 mm rockets hit Khe Sanh Combat base killing two U.S. soldiers.

 On the morning of 7 March the PAVN began bombarding FSB Lolo killing three ARVN.
 At the same time FSB A Luoi also came under heavy fire.
 Also that the day the elite Hac Bao Reconnaissance Company of the ARVN 1st Infantry Division was landed 5 km west-southwest of A Luoi to rescue the crew of a U.S. aircraft shot down two days earlier.
 The Hac Bao rescued the crew, killed 60 PAVN and captured 30 automatic rifles, destroyed an anti-aircraft gun position and found another 40 PAVN killed by airstrikes.
-The 2nd Battalion, 2nd Regiment on a B-52 bomb-damage assessment east of Tchepone found a destroyed weapons cache containing 150 rocket launchers, 43 grenade launchers, 17 heavy machine guns, eight 82mm mortars and 57 AK-47s.
+The 2nd Battalion, 2nd Regiment on a B-52 bomb-damage assessment east of Tchepone found a destroyed weapons cache containing 150 rocket launchers, 43 grenade launchers, 17 heavy machine guns, eight 82 mm mortars and 57 AK-47s.
 Nearby they found two destroyed tanks and an ammunition storage area which was subsequently destroyed by a B-52 strike.
 Southeast of Tchepone the 4th Battalion found 112 PAVN killed by airstrikes and captured 32 mortars, five 12.7mm machine guns, six grenade launchers and 18 AK-47s.
 The 2nd Regiment entered Tchepone proper and engaged and killed a PAVN squad.
 The 2nd Battalion found a further 52 PAVN dead, three heavy machine guns and 44 rifles.
 At 09:00 on 9 March the 2nd Regiment returned to FSB Sophia ending operations in Tchepone.
 The ARVN failed to investigate the area west of Tchepone and along the Banghiang River which was suspected of containing the greatest concentration of supplies and material.